boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ### Bottom up only

-"Bottom up only" should be employed for a minor speed up over the recommended combined approach.
-It does not hold any significant advantages over the recommended strategy.
+"Bottom up only" can be employed for a minor speed up over the recommended combined approach.
+In general, it does not hold any significant advantages over the recommended strategy.